eavanvalkenburg/pysiaalarm/README.rst

 ==========

 Python package for creating a client that talks with SIA-based alarm systems.
+Currently tested using a Ajax Systems alarm system.
+If you have other systems please reach out.

 Description
 ===========

 This package was created to talk with alarm systems using the SIA protocal, it was tested using a Ajax system, but should support all defined SIA codes.
-It creates a new thread with a TCP Server running binded to a host and port, the alarm system acts a client that sends messages to that server and the server acknowledges the messages and call the supplied function.
+It creates a new thread with a TCP Server running bound to a host and port, the alarm system acts a client that sends messages to that server and the server acknowledges the messages and call the supplied function.

 Config